 The doctor told me to take three months off of work.
 During my leave, I had ample time to reflect on what I wanted in life.

-I knew deep down that I really wanted to build something great that positively impacted many people.
+I knew deep down that I really wanted to do something great that positively impacted many people.
 I realize that’s vague, and I honestly still don’t know what it’ll be.
 All I know is that I wasn’t ever going to get this kind of fulfillment from my desk job.

 While realizing this, I decided to go back to work after my time off.
 I lasted another five months before my symptoms returned to a level that I wasn’t going to tolerate anymore.
 At this point, the only way to minimize aggravating my back and to pursue my entrepreneurial dream was to quit my job.